-After completing the installation of the main bus splice bars, the joint covers may be mounted and secured by the sliding spring clips if the Insul-Bar bus insulation system has been supplied with the equipment.
+After completing the installation of the main bus splice bars, the joint covers may be mounted and secured by a %-16 nylon bolt and polyester flat washer if the bus insulation option has been supplied with the equipment.

 5. CONNECT THE TRANSFORMER SECONDARY-The connection of the transformer secondary to the incoming bus bars in the transition is made using the flexible connection straps supplied with the transformer.
 These connections are always bolted joints.
 There is no provision for a welded joint on equipments supplied with aluminum bus bars.